andreadellacorte/andreadellacorte.github.io/_posts/currently-reading/2018-11-17-the-art-of-worldly-wisdom-1-50.md

 ### About this summary

-The book has a curious format, the maxims are numbered and have a short title, but that's about it: there are no chapters and no organisation by topic.
+The book has a curious format: the maxims are numbered and have a short title, but that’s about it; there are no chapters and no organisation by topic.

-In this format the manual is perfect for reading a few maxims at a time, but it also makes the book challenging to use as a reference.
-Let's say I want to reflect on a particular virtue, how do I find all the related maxims?
+While this format makes the manual perfect for reading a few maxims at a time, it also makes it challenging to use it as a reference.
+Let’s say I want to reflect on a particular virtue, how do I find all the related maxims?

-To help exactly with this kind of questions I am sorting the maxims into the best categories I could think of!
+To help exactly with this kind of problem, I am sorting the maxims into the best categories I could think of!
 This post covers the first 50 maxims.

 ### Reading the Maxims